femolinos/femolinos/README.md

 ---

-## 🚀 Sobre Mim
+## 🚀 About Me

-Desenvolvedor Full Stack apaixonado por tecnologia, com ampla experiência em desenvolvimento web moderno.
-Formado em **Ciência da Computação** pela Universidade Feevale e constantemente me atualizando através de programas como **Ignite (Rocketseat)** e **JStack**.
+Full Stack Developer passionate about technology, with extensive experience in modern web development.
+Graduated in **Computer Science** from Universidade Feevale and constantly improving through programs like **Ignite (Rocketseat)** and **JStack**.

-Atualmente trabalhando como **Desenvolvedor Fullstack na SuaMEi**, desenvolvendo soluções SaaS para regularização de contratação de funcionários PJ, com foco em criar experiências de usuário intuitivas e sistemas robustos.
+Currently working as a **Fullstack Developer at SuaMEi**, building SaaS solutions for the regularization of hiring contractors, focusing on intuitive user experiences and robust systems.

-- 🔭 Atualmente trabalhando em projetos com **React.js**, **Node.js** e **TypeScript**
+- 🔭 Currently working on projects using **React.js**, **Node.js**, and **TypeScript**
-- 🌱 Sempre aprendendo sobre novas tecnologias e melhores práticas
+- 🌱 Always learning about new technologies and best practices
-- 🌍 Inglês avançado
+- 🌍 Advanced English

 ---